Denis Shapovalov: Personal life

 Shapovalov has been in a relationship with Swedish tennis player Mirjam Björklund since June 26, 2019.
+They got engaged on July 20, 2023.
+They then married on September 9, 2025.
 Shapovalov is fluent in Russian.
 He gave his first interview in Russian to Russian Eurosport commentators in 2018.
 He holds Canadian citizenship and currently resides in Nassau, Bahamas.

 Music

 At the 2019 Indian Wells Masters, Shapovalov debuted a sample of a rap he had quickly written before his third-round match after agreeing to the stadium emcee's request that he perform it for the crowd were he to win.
 Though he later described the spontaneous performance as "awful", Shapovalov said he was able to gain inspiration from the moment to build on and develop his interests in the genre.
 In 2020, during the suspension of professional tennis caused by the COVID-19 pandemic, Shapovalov began writing and experimenting with lyrics to record and he constructed his own in-home studio to produce his music.
 He has credited G-Eazy with inspiring him to develop his interest in writing rap music beginning in 2017, while also naming Drake and Eminem as additional influences, and he attributed them as fundamental to the development of his style, describing it as a mix "between an Eminem aggressive style and the slick, laid-back, raspy voice that G-Eazy has."

 In August 2020, Shapovalov debuted his first rap single, "Night Train", under the name "Shapo."
 The track honors the life he had lived as an athlete thus far, from developing during his childhood and overcoming those who had doubted him, to becoming a professional, which includes engaging with sponsors and contending with online critics, among other experiences.
 The following month, Shapovalov released his second single, "Drip", a French-English track that features French tennis player Corentin Moutet and shares the same themes as his debut track of the continuing work that goes into making his tennis dreams come true.